 - I Met a Friend of Yours Today (by Annie K Cowgirl)

-- Let’s Stay Together (by Annie K Cowgirl)
+- Someday We’ll Be Together (by Annie K Cowgirl)